-This student loan calculator compares the SAVE plan to other income-driven repayment plans, such as new and old IBR, PAYE, and refinancing.
-It's updated with the latest 2024 federal poverty line numbers.
+This student loan repayment calculator compares all repayment options, such as IBR, PAYE, the formerly available SAVE plan, refinancing, and forgiveness.
+It's updated with the latest 2025 federal poverty line numbers and the new definition of family size (which includes your spouse even if you file taxes separately).
 If you want to model more complex scenarios, you can also download a more powerful copy of this calculator as a spreadsheet.

 What is your family size?
 Enter the total number of people in your family including you, your spouse, and your children.
 Include unborn children who will be born this year.